 If you're looking to buy a home in Los Angeles, then you no doubt know that the city has some of the most expensive properties in the country.
-According to data from Zillow, the median home value is currently $686,100.
+The median home value is currently $670,700.

-However, if you're a low-income or first-time buyer and concerned about affordability in Los Angeles, you'll be pleased to know that some areas of the city are much more cost-effective.
+However, you'll be pleased to know that some areas of the city are much more cost-effective.
 Although these areas are still likely to be considerably more expensive in comparison to the U.S. average, they will save you thousands of dollars against the city average.

 1. Mission Hills

 Mission Hills offers a diverse neighborhood of about 20,000 residents.
 Although the area has an urban vibe to it, there are still a plethora of parks to be enjoyed.
 In terms of pricing, the median home value in Mission Hills amounts to $537,500.

 Although still well over the national average, the median home value is almost $150,000 lower than the city average.
 When it comes to growth, home prices in Mission Hills grew by 3.7% last year.
 This is expected to drop down to just 1.2% over the course of the next 12 months.

 According to Niche, more than 70% of Mission Hill residents own their own home, showing it is possible to find affordable property.

 Situated in the northwestern region of Los Angeles, San Fernando has a population of just over 24,000 residents.
 The Los Angeles area has a median age of just 32.6 years, which in comparison to the state average of 36.4 years, represents a young demographic.

 Although San Fernando is a rather calm area, you are never too far from the action.
 Popular beaches and theme parks are just a short drive away, making it perfect for those with families.
 San Fernando currently has a median list price of just $391 per square foot, which amounts to an average home value of $476,900.
 Once again this is much lower than the city average, with homes costing almost $210,000 less than the city median value.